The EPCOT International Food & Wine Festival 2010 will mark its 15th year at Walt Disney World, running this year from Oct. 1 through Nov. 14.

 New events this year include 3-D Disney’s Dessert Discovery and a festival preview night, First Bites Opening Reception, on Sept.
 30.

 Update: Here are a few more details about these two new events for 2010.
 The First Bites preview night costs $195 plus tax and theme park admission and will be held in the Festival Welcome Center.
 It’s essentially the entire Food, and Wine Festival condensed into one evening, including food, wine, and a look at the upcoming seminars, demos, celebrities, and entertainment.
 The 3-D Disney’s Dessert Discovery will take place each Friday during the festival and is essentially a nighttime dessert party that includes VIP viewing for the nightly EPCOT IllumiNations fireworks show.
 Tickets are $45 plus park admission.

-Also included as part of the festival are the usual annual assortment of daily wine seminars, bottle signings, author events and culinary demonstrations at the Festival Welcome Center, plus the Eat to the Beat! concert series three times nightly at America Gardens Theatre.
-Appearing for the first time on the Eat to the Beat! stage are: Sugar Ray, Air Supply, Howard Jones, 38 Special, Roger Hodgson (formerly of Supertramp,) Hanson and Rick Springfield.
+Also included as part of the festival is the usual annual assortment of daily wine seminars, bottle signings, author events, and culinary demonstrations at the Festival Welcome Center, plus the Eat to the Beat!
+Concert series three times nightly at America Gardens Theatre.
+Appearing for the first time on the Eat to the Beat!
+Stage are Sugar Ray, Air Supply, Howard Jones, 38 Special, Roger Hodgson (formerly of Supertramp), Hanson, and Rick Springfield.
 Kicking off the festival Oct.
 1 – 3 is Taylor Dayne, and wrapping the event Nov.
 12 – 14 is Big Bad Voodoo Daddy.

-Access to the International Food and Wine Festival marketplaces are included with Epcot park admission, but individual small food plate prices range from $3 to $8.
+Access to the International Food and Wine Festival marketplaces is included with EPCOT park admission, but individual small food plate prices range from $3 to $8.